shizzard/jiffy-v/README.md

 Jiffy-V calls this function in two cases:

 First.
-Concrete field is validated successfully; function called as `Function(validate, [path, to, field], Value)`.
+Field is validated successfully; function called as `Function(validate, [path, to, field], Value)`.
 Function must return one of the following tuples:

  - `{ok, valid}`; in this case current field value will be passed to result term.
  - `{ok, NewValue}`; in this case `NewValue` will be passed to result term as a value of current field.
  - `{error, Code}`; in this case Jiffy-V will generate an error with `Code` as `ErrorCode`.

 Second.
-Concrete field is invalidated; function called as `Function(fix, [path, to, field], Value)`.
+Field is invalidated; function called as `Function(fix, [path, to, field], Value)`.
 Function must return one of the following tuples:

  - `{ok, NewValue}`; in this case current field will be "fixed" and `NewValue` will be passed to result term.
  - `{error, invalid}`; in this case Jiffy-V will generate standard error.
  - `{error, NewCode}`; in this case Jiffy-V will generate an error with `NewCode` as `ErrorCode`.

-Here is a little example of validate function usage: what we want is to map enum values to concrete values:
+Here is a little example of validate function usage: what we want is to map enum values to logical values:

 ```erlang
 validator(validate, [<<"enum">>], <<"SEX_MALE">>) ->